smussenden/spring20-data-journalism/instructor_notes/02_instructor_notes.md

 #### Questions ABOUT Lab
 * Questions about the lab you did two weeks ago?
 Anything people didn't understand?
 I'll be walking around and you can ask.
+* Link to final sheet
 * This week's lab will be posted later today.

 #### Post Opioid Story.